Skip to Main Content

 Factor 4: Effect on the Market for Original

-Note: you must own a lawfully acquired or purchased copy of the original work that is used: this may be a personal copy or a copy owned by the institution (e.g. a library copy) – this may NOT be a copy obtained through Interlibrary Loan or other rented or borrowed source.
+Also please note: you must own a lawfully acquired or purchased copy of the original work that is being copied.
+This may be a personal copy or a copy owned by Kirkwood (e.g. a library copy).
+This may not be a copy obtained through Interlibrary Loan or other rented or borrowed source.

-Based on the University System of Georgia “Fair Use Checklist”.
-Used with permission.
+Adapted from the University System of Georgia “Fair Use Checklist”.
+Used with permission

 The 2-Factor Method

-CMSI has developed an alternative 2-factor method specifically for educators determining whether the copying they want to do would be considered fair use.
-If you can answer "yes" to both of these questions, a court would likely rule the use if fair:
+The Center for Media and Social Impact (CMSI) has developed an alternative 2-factor method specifically for educators determining whether the copying they want to do would be considered fair use.
+If you can answer "yes" to both of these questions, a court would likely rule the use is allowed:

 1. Does the use "transform" the materials taken from the copyrighted work by using it for a broadly beneficial purpose different from that of the original (or does it just repeat the work for the same intent and value as the original)?